rehierl/node-tree-outliner/3-1-0-design-2.md

 Attempting to define any other type of node, as a section's first node, will add secondary constraints to a definition and to an implementation.
-Apart from the additional effort needed to detect when to actually begin associating nodes with a section, an implementation would also have to take into account that a given tree might violate the required structure.
+Apart from the additional effort needed to detect when to actually begin associating subsequent nodes with a section, an implementation would also have to take into account that the structure of a given tree might not be as required.

 In order to justify these constraints, a definition would need to have a clear reason as to why certain nodes (i.e. those in between the sectioning node and